 Happy Parents Happy BabyIn-person antenatal classes from £199.
 Online antenatal course is £59.

-20% discount for single-parent families (you're welcome to bring a birth partner to sessions).
+20% discount for single-parent families (you can bring a birth partner to sessions).

 In person: 18 hours of teaching (two-hour sessions over six weeks).